This page is sponsored by:

 filmography

-This is a listing of Wood's directorial efforts and is incomplete and does not include Wood's screenwriting credits:
+This is listing of Wood's directorial efforts is likely incomplete and does not include Wood's screenwriting credits:

 Necromania (1971) with Rene Bond and Ric Lutze